HyeLynnKIM/HyeLynnKIM/README.md

 ### Hi there 👋 I'M ✨ HyeLynn ✨ 😄

-I Hope to more than one commit every day
 <!--
 **HyeLynnKIM/HyeLynnKIM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.